Hurricane Erin takes aim at U.S. East Coast - UPI.com

 North of Duck, N.C., to Chincoteague, Virginia, was under a tropical storm watch, as was Bermuda.

-"On the forecast track, the center of Erin will pass to the east of the Bahamas tonight, and then move over the western Atlantic between the U.S. east coast and Bermuda on Wednesday and Thursday," the NHC said.
+"On the forecast track, the center of Erin will move over the western Atlantic between the U.S. east coast and Bermuda on Wednesday and Thursday," the NHC said.

-Erin has been pummeling the Turk and Caicos, which are expected to see diminishing rainfall this evening, as should the Bahamas, the forecasters said, as they predict heavy rainfall for North Carolina starting Wednesday night and into Thursday.
+Erin had been pummeling the Turk and Caicos and the Bahamas with heavy rainfall, which forecasters said North Carolina could be subjected to starting Wednesday night and into Thursday.
 A potential 1 to 2 inches of rainfall is possible, they said.

 Of greater worry are swells generated by Erin, which have the forecasters expecting life-threatening surf and rip currents affecting the Bahamas, Bermuda, Atlantic Canada and the U.S. east coast over the next several days.